Exploring the phenomenology of weak adjoint scalars in minimal $R$-symmetric models: Mass Spectrum and Benchmarks

 \section{Mass Spectrum and Benchmarks}

 We will compute the above decay widths numerically in order to connect with present and future experiments.
 First we must outline a mass spectrum and set of benchmarks to use.
 As noted in \hyperref[mass-matrices]{Section \ref{mass-matrices}}, we suppose $H^0, H^{\pm}$, and $A$ are heavy enough to be considered decoupled.
-Due to trilinear couplings with the Higgs, the field $T_R^0$ must get a vev.
-In order to suppress this vev below a few GeV, the mass $T_R^0$ must lie in the multi-TeV range, therefore this field is effectively decoupled from light states.
-We will first discuss the issue of sguaginos mixing with the states in the Higgs sector.
+Due to trilinear couplings with the Higgs, the field $T_R^0$ must get a VEV.
+In order to suppress this VEV below a few GeV, the mass $T_R^0$ must lie in the multi-TeV range, therefore this field is effectively decoupled from light states.
+We will first discuss the issue of sgauginos mixing with the states in the Higgs sector.

 The mass matrix in \hyperref[scalar-mass]{Equation \ref{scalar-mass}} will have a state with a significant singlet-scalar component.
 We can vary the mass of the singlet-like state by varying the diagonal mass term $M_{S_R}^2$.
 The mixing parameter $s_h$ is not independent; once Dirac mass, mu term and coupling parameters are fixed, this mixing shifts with the $S_R$ mass.
 It is small for heavy singlets and increases as the singlet mass approaches the SM Higgs mass from above.
 For our numerical analysis below, we compute the mass eigenvalue and mixing parameter for several values of the soft singlet mass and then interpolate.
-Specific values are given in \hyperref[shmix]{Table \ref{shmix}} for benchmark our benchmark parameters detailed below.
+Specific values are given in \hyperref[shmix]{Table \ref{shmix}} for our benchmark parameters detailed below.
 This mixing only affects the singlet branching fractions for relatively light singlet masses.
 In this case there is a non-negligible Higgs component which enhances decays into third generation quarks when tree level decays to gauginos and scalar particles are kinematically inaccessible.
 Larger mixing angles will be disfavored by Higgs sector measurements.
+Indeed, as the weak triplet is effectively decoupled, the $CP$-even scalar sector of this model closely resembles that of the Next-to-Minimal Supersymmetric Standard Model (NMSSM).
+Mixing in the Higgs sector of the NMSSM has been well studied, and LHC Higgs measurements favor those scenarios where the 125 GeV state is mostly doublet-like \cite{Jeong:2014xaa,Carena:2015moc, Choi:2019yrv}.
+Explicitly, our angle $\theta_h$ is referred to as $\theta_2$ in the referenced literature, and our benchmarks assume the angle $\theta_1 \sim 0$.
+Then the constraints from Higgs mixing in \cite{Choi:2019yrv} translate to the constraint $|\sin\theta_h|\lesssim 0.4$.
+For our chosen parameters, this translates to $M_{S_R}\geq 250$ GeV.